 HotWax Commerce’s Order Management addresses the challenges above and more.
 The HotWax OMS allows merchandisers to upload purchase orders into the system to record future inventory data.
 Through a pre-integration with Shopify, the OMS is then able to seamlessly communicate this information so that Shopify does not accept orders it cannot fulfill.

 Furthermore, the HotWax Commerce OMS allows merchandisers to upload Advance Shipment Notification Data regarding delivery dates, which in turn can be pushed to Shopify and displayed on the product detail pages.
 This way, customers are aware of exactly when they can expect their shipment to arrive.
 In the case of multiple shipments, the expected delivery date will change based on shipment quantities.
 The OMS maintains a queue of orders and automates all communications with the customer so that they are made instantly aware of any changes.

 Finally, HotWax’s technology allows merchandisers to specify the quantity of inventory they want to release for pre-orders that are in queue and reserve for stores.
 Once the optimal allocations are determined, the OMS routes the orders to the appropriate location (fulfillment centers or stores) and once the orders are fulfilled, the OMS will automatically mark the orders as completed in Shopify.

 * * *

-During this pandemic and beyond, pre-orders provide an opportunity for retailers to determine customer demand, increase profit margins, improve speed to market, and reduce product waste.
+During this pandemic and beyond, taking pre-orders on Shopify provide an opportunity for retailers to determine customer demand, increase profit margins, improve speed to market, and reduce product waste.
 The HotWax Commerce Order Management Platform automates the entire pre-order process and provides merchandisers with the fluidity they crave.

 Request a consultation with the HotWax Commerce team to learn more about our plug-and-play solution as you consider eCommerce vendors.